 Your debts: Your last will and testament can help establish how your estate should settle your debts.
 First, your assets will likely pay for any probate costs and funeral expenses.
 Then they’ll flow to your outstanding debts.
 If you leave your beneficiary a house that’s partially mortgaged, will he or she have to sell it to keep up with mortgage payments?

 Your beneficiaries: These are the people or organizations who will inherit the belongings and assets you leave behind.

-While it’s not strictly necessary, it’s not a bad idea to include a letter of explanation just in case a judge questions your choice of legal guardian.
-The judge’s job will be to seek out the best interests of the child, so if you’ve chosen someone contentious you might want to explain why and how this person is the best choice for providing stability and fulfilling the child’s needs, not to mention the child’s own preference and relationship with this person.
+You can even include a letter of explanation of your guardianship choice, in case a judge questions your choice of legal guardian.
+The judge’s job will be to seek out the best interests of the child, so if you’ve chosen someone contentious you might want to explain how this person is the best choice for providing stability and fulfilling the child’s needs, not to mention the child’s own preference and relationship with this person.

 Simply want to change something in your will because you feel like it?
 You’re free to do so.

 You could do this through what’s called a “codicil,” which is a document that lets you make an amendment to the last will and testament you made previously.
 Changes could include updating who you want your executor to be, who you want as your beneficiary or anything else.
 You would need to attach the codicil to the will and sign it according to your state’s laws.